Templates·Coaching·Onboarding

 3. Adjust required fields — add anything specific to your niche (e.g. a health disclaimer question for fitness coaches, a company-size question for business consultants).

-4. Turn on dynamic mode for the goal question if you want AI-generated follow-ups based on each client's answer.
+4. Turn on dynamic mode for the goal question if you want it delivered as a warmer, conversational prompt instead of a plain field.

 5. Set your theme colors and logo in the form settings so it matches your brand.